Gulf Coast Region Week of March 27, 2024

 Galveston Bay

 SLOW.
 68 degrees.
-Open bay waters are still off-colored.
-Sheepshead are still active in the gas wells for those fishing live shrimp on the bottom.
-A few speckled trout showing along shorelines with shell, along with some black drum.
-Best bite on live shrimp under corks.
-Upper Galveston bay seeing better numbers of speckled trout and bull reds have been schooling in open water.
+Spoil Islands holding black drum, sheepshead, and a few trout.
+Shoreline action is spotty.
+Wind has been the biggest factor.
 Report by Captain David Dillman, Galveston Bay Charter Fishing.
+Fishing patterns are holding steady for the Easter Weekend.
 The South Jetty is holding trout, sheepshead and redfish near the rocks on free-lined shrimp, or Carolina rigged float with live shrimp or soft plastic.
 SWP Holding Redfish from Pier and from Rocks.
 Sheepshead are in front of the concrete Seawall.
 The drains out of Swan Lake Campbell Slough holding sheepshead with an occasional Redfish.
+New regulations for trout went into effect this week; three fish daily bag limit per angler, a minimum size of 15 inches and a maximum size limit of 20 inches, one oversized trout greater than 30 inches allowed as part of daily bag limit.
 Report by Captain Raymond Wheatley, Tail Spotter Guide Service.

 West Galveston Bay

 FAIR.
-68 degrees.
-Speckled trout are scattered along the south shoreline.
-Deep structure holding some redfish and black drum and the occasional trout.
-Anglers drifting open bay reefs with soft plastics catching fair numbers of trout, bigger fish being caught by those wading the shorelines.
+70 degrees.
+Better numbers of trout showing along shorelines.
+Redfish, black drum, and a few trout are being caught on structure.
 Report by Captain David Dillman, Galveston Bay Charter Fishing.
+Fishing patterns are holding steady for the Easter Weekend.
 Greens Lake holding redfish against grass lines and by sandy shores early.
 ICW holding fish through greens cut and Carancahua cut holding trout and redfish with the amount of wind wind we are getting.
 Mecom Reef will have fish on it early up by rocks with artificial or live bait free-line or under cork.
 You’ll need to find protected waters with bait moving around as the winds pick up.
+New regulations for trout went into effect this week; three fish daily bag limit per angler, a minimum size of 15 inches and a maximum size limit of 20 inches, one oversized trout greater than 30 inches allowed as part of daily bag limit.
 Report by Captain Raymond Wheatley, Tail Spotter Guide Service.

 Houston